hsf-training/hsf-training-ml-gpu-webpage/_episodes/03-usingthegpu.md

 - "TensorFlow Playground is a cool place to visualize neural networks!"
 ---

-Once you have specified which device you want PyTorch to use then you can specify which parts of the computation are done on that device.
-Everything will run on the CPU as standard, so this is really about specifying which parts of the code you want to send to the GPU.
+Once you have selected which device you want PyTorch to use then you can specify which parts of the computation are done on that device.
+Everything will run on the CPU as standard, so this is really about deciding which parts of the code you want to send to the GPU.
 For a neural network, training a model is typically the most computationally expensive part of your code and so that's where GPUs are normally utilised.
 To run a training loop in this way requires that two things are passed to the GPU: (i) the model itself and (ii) the training data.

 # Sending the model to the GPU